cwlacewe/SNAS-Series/README.md

 # SNAS-Series

-This contains the PyTorch implementation of the SNAS-Series papers, including
+This repo was forked from [SNAS-Series/SNAS-Series](https://github.com/SNAS-Series/SNAS-Series).
+It contains the PyTorch implementation of the SNAS-Series papers (with some modifications), including

 **SNAS:
 Stochastic Neural Architecture Search**, ICLR 2019.